zengm71/Course-Overview/git-section/lesson_1.md

 - Repository (repo)
 	- A repository is a copy of a project.
 It can either be on your local computer or on a server.
 - Branch
-	- Is an offshoot of a project or a version of the project. *needs to be more precise*
+	- An independent copy of the project where changes can be made without disrupting the source of truth: the *master branch/trunk*
 - Master Branch/Trunk
-	- A master branch is the core tree trunk of your project, you can branch off of the trunk but it is the core branch in the project.
+	- A master branch is the core tree trunk of your project.
+Plese note: you can branch off of the trunk but the master branch is the core branch in the project.
+Think of it as the source of truth of the project.
 - Staging
 	- The staging area is one where you prepare and review to make a commit to a repository.
 It's where you might run tests to make sure that the code you are committing is valid.
 - Remote Repo